The following post is by Hui Jun Ng:

 The 10 km-long Southern Ridges connects a myriad of nature parks, namely HortPark, Kent Ridge Park, Labrador Nature Reserve, Mount Faber Park, and Telok Blangah Hill Park.
 It is a hike that all nature lovers must embark on – as this long trail will allow you to encounter a wide diversity of flora and fauna.

 Do remember to make a pit stop at the highest pedestrian bridge in Singapore called Henderson Waves.
-A wonderful architectural not to be missed; you will definitely find yourselves marveling at the bridge’s undulating wave-like design.
+A wonderful architectural marvel you don’t want to miss; you will definitely find yourselves marveling at the bridge’s undulating wave-like design.
 You can even visit at midnight, as LED lights will softly illuminate the bridge.

 Henderson Road, Mount Faber Park, Singapore 099203